alexcowan/software-development-class/README.md

 The course does require projects that have been through the <a href="http://www.alexandercowan.com/software-design-class/" target="blank">Software Design</a> class, <a href="http://www.alexandercowan.com/applied-innovation-silicon-valley/" target="blank">Applied Innovation class</a> , or a similar independent study.
 The input into this class is user stories and prototypes that have been through a substantial customer discovery and design process- something like the <a href="http://www.alexandercowan.com/venture-design/" target="blank">Venture Design</a> process we use in the aforementioned class.
 A suitable design would have most of the elements you see in this <a href="http://ref.alexandercowan.com/pdesign" target="blank">Venture Design template</a>

 <h2>Teams + Projects</h2>
 While the assignments are a mix of individual and team assignments, students will work in teams of 2 (min) to 4 (max) individuals.
 Students can organize around student-submitted projects with the prerequisites above.
-Student projects must be accepted in advance or by the first week of class.
+Student projects must be accepted in advance or by the first class session.

 <h2>Course Structure</h2>
 Your primary deliverable is working software and a <a href="https://www.alexandercowan.com/creating-personal-innovation-portfolio/#Application_Development" target="blank">portfolio entry</a> about what you built and why.
 The software application platform is Wordpress.
-You can do the portfolio entry wherever you like, though I recommend Behance.

 You’ll spend a lot of your class hours learning how to make stuff work.
 That’s normal, and it’s necessary, but the core objective is for you to understand what it takes to move from design narrative to working software.
 For this reason, we intersperse the class with sessions on peer review and discussion about your implementation.
 It’s also why your portfolio entry is a significant part of your grade.